Skip to contents

 • Give a quick look at how many significant p-values there may be

-• When using permuted labels, can exposes non-independence among the samples
+• When using permuted labels, can expose non-independence among the samples

 • can be due to batch effects or family structure